-Less is More: Please Don’t Stretch Your Joints in Yoga!
+Less is More: Please Don’t Over-Stretch Your Joints in Yoga!

 In one training, a student who had been teaching in a fitness studio asked a very important question.
 She explained that one of her female students became unusually flexible prior to ovulation.
 This occurs in many women because of the presence of “relaxin,” a hormone that relaxes the ligaments that hold together the various joints in the pelvis—hip joints, sacroiliac joints and pubic symphisis.
 The teacher said that she encouraged the student to move further into poses at that period in her cycle since she was already more flexible.
 “Should I continue doing this?” she asked.